matheusaudibert/hope/README.md

-# hope
+# 🕊 Hope Language Study Repository

-🕊 Repository dedicated to my studies in the Hope language.
+This repository is dedicated to my personal studies in the Hope programming language.
+It contains various examples, exercises, and resources I've gathered while learning Hope.